Dorćol: Culture and image

+The building of the former Dorćol Elementary School, built in 1893, was declared a cultural monument.
+The school was built by Milan Kapetanović at the corner of Cara Dušana and Dubrovačka street, in the Academicism style, and became the blueprint for future school buildings in Serbia.
+Since 1927 it was renamed to Serbian Royal Elementary School, adapted and organized by the strict construction rules regarding modern and hygienic standards.
+It was later renamed to "Janko Veselinović", and today it hosts the Technical School for Woodworks "Drvo-art".

 On 22 September 1924, the technical aviation school was founded in the newly constructed building at the modern address 2 Bulevar Vojvode Bojovića.
 After World War II it was adapted into the aviation middle school "Petar Drapšin", and since 2004 it is renamed to the Aviation Academy.
 On 21 December 2011 it became the authorized center of the Eurocontrol.
 In 2021 a Higher School of Aviation Studies was founded by the government and also seated in the same building.

 The Museum of Vuk and Dositej in Gospodar Jevremova street was officially opened in 1949 and dedicated to Dositej Obradović, a novelist, major Serbian enlightener and first minister of education, and Vuk Karadžić, the most important Serbian language reformer.
 The building itself is older and it was the seat of the former Belgrade Higher School, which became the University of Belgrade.

 Memorial plaque was placed at the corner of the Višnjićeva and Simina streets on 8 March 1970.
 It commemorates the murder of Mirosanda "Rosa" Satarić, which occurred on 22 June 1968.
 Former war militia member and executioner Milorad Golubović for a long time stalked and harassed much younger Satarić, married mother of two, before he riddled her with bullets in the street, in broad daylight, while she held her 7-years old daughter's hand.
 Due to the relatively unusual type of crime for a Communist country, cold-bloodedness of the execution, and subsequent behavior of the killer, the case became a cause célèbre.
 With apparent abolition of the killer by the state, this all prompted months long public protests at the crime scene.
 Retired Golubović, who claimed to have killed 1,000 people as an executioner, said that he had every right to kill Satarić cause she was rejecting his advances.
 He was sentenced to death, which was then commuted to 20 years, but it is not known how much time, if any, he spent in prison.
 He died in his 80s.
 The plaque was moved to the ground level later and deteriorated, but on 8 March 2022 it was fully restored and placed on the façade again.

 Galerija fresaka (Gallery of the Frescoes) was opened in 1973.
 It hosts the reproduction of the most important frescoes from the Serbian medieval monasteries (11th-15th century, many of them located today in Montenegro and North Macedonia), including the famed White Angel from Mileševa.
 The gallery is part of the National Museum of Serbia.